 Tickets can be purchased for $5 on the first floor of the State Capitol Building in Room 123 or the Iowa State Historical Museum Office in room 124.

 Fort Des Moines

-Fort Des Moines is a historical landmark in Iowa.
+Fort Des Moines is a historical landmark in Iowa and one of the best places to visit in Iowa.
 It was originally built to be the first military training camp for African Americans, prior to World War I, as black and white troops still served in segregated units.
 During World War II, it would be a training camp for the new Women’s Army Corps.

 The fort served as an important military, historical and cultural site for nearly 50 years before it closed in 1946.

 It reopened again as a historical landmark in 1960 and now serves as a museum that showcases the history of Fort Des Moines and its role in American History, from black troops serving in World War I to the Civil Rights Movement.

 Fort Des Moines has been recognized by both state and national historical societies with awards.